goonit-ltd/ISIM-Adapter-for-ISIM/README.md

 The adapter has been written using IBM Tivoli Directory Integrator 7.0 and testing performed using IBM Tivoli Directory 7.1.1 RMI service.

-Adapter has been tested on ITIM 5.1 only at this time and may need small changes for ISIM 6.0.
+Adapter has been tested on ITIM 5.1 only at this time and may need small changes for ISIM 6.0 (additional service attributes).

 The adapter uses LDAP for reconciliation of Person entries and connects to ITIM/ISIM using DSML2 over JNDI.